Venzory/Venzory/docs/architecture/STYLE_GUIDE_IMPLEMENTATION.md

 ## Compliance

-✅ **No new design tokens created** - Uses existing Remcura tokens only ✅ **No breaking changes** - All existing components remain unchanged ✅ **Fully responsive** - Works on mobile, tablet, and desktop ✅ **Accessible** - WCAG 2.1 AA compliant
+✅ **No new design tokens created** - Uses existing Venzory tokens only ✅ **No breaking changes** - All existing components remain unchanged ✅ **Fully responsive** - Works on mobile, tablet, and desktop ✅ **Accessible** - WCAG 2.1 AA compliant